daitangio/pque/README.md

 Feature:
 - Queue configuration is done via script, you cannot create queue programmatically, which is a safer approach
 - Based on a fork of [tembo pgmq](https://github.com/tembo-io/pgmq) offers great flexibility
-- The Spring Boot Interface is backported and extended from https://github.com/adamalexandru4/pgmq-spring
+- The Spring Boot Interface was backported and extended from https://github.com/adamalexandru4/pgmq-spring
 - Spring Boot library included
 - PostgreSQL docker compose included for testing
 - Demo REST application provided
+- Removed partitioned implementation and simplified code